-At each reporting date, the EFSF assesses whether the credit risk on a financial asset has increased significantly since initial recognition in order to classify the financial asset as either Stage 1, Stage 2 or Stage 3.
+At each reporting date, the EFSF assesses whether the credit risk on a financial asset has increased significantly since initial recognition in order to classify the financial asset as either Stage 1, Stage 2 or Stage 3 (counterparty default - refer to sub note 'v' in the same section below).

-When making the assessment, the EFSF evaluates the credit risk of each financial asset through a combination of short-term and medium to long term parameters, as detailed below.
+When making the assessment, the EFSF evaluates the credit risk of each financial asset through a combination of short-term and medium to long term parameters, as detailed below:

-- In the case of EFSF Loans to euro area Member States, an approach based on qualitative and non-statistical quantitative information available is deemed to be the most adequate to assess the credit risk.
-The features of the EFSF's loans, the lending conditionality and a unique access to borrower's information, enables the Company to follow a primarily qualitative approach in the assessment of default risk over the lifetime of its exposures [IFRS9 9.B5.5.18]. - On the investment securities, the EFSF assumes that the credit risk on a financial instrument has not increased significantly since initial recognition if the financial instrument within the investment portfolio is determined to have low credit risk at reporting date.
+- in the case of EFSF Loans to euro area Member States, an approach based on qualitative and nonstatistical quantitative information available is deemed to be the most adequate to assess the credit risk.
+The features of the EFSF's loans, the lending conditionality and a unique access to borrower's information, enables the Company to follow a primarily qualitative approach in the assessment of default risk over the lifetime of its exposures [IFRS9 9.B5.5.18]. - on the Treasury financial assets, the EFSF assumes that the credit risk on a financial instrument has not increased significantly since initial recognition if the financial instrument within the investment portfolio is determined to have low credit risk at reporting date.
 An external rating of 'investment grade' (BBB-/Baa3 and above) is considered as indicator of a low credit risk.